Extra pearls in graph theory: Lower bound

-Further, to show that $r(4,4)\ge 18$, we need to construct a decomposition of $K_{17}$ into two subgraphs with no $K_4$.
-(In fact, $r(4,4)=18$, but we are not going to prove it.)
-The corresponding decomposition is given on the diagram.
+Therefore, to prove that $r(4,4)= 18$, we need to show that $r(4,4)\ge 18$; that is, we need to construct a decomposition of $K_{17}$ into two subgraphs with no $K_4$.

+The required decomposition is given on the diagram.
 The constructed decomposition is rationally symmetric; the first subgraph contains the chords of angle lengths 1, 2, 4, and 8 and the second contains all the chords of angle lengths 3, 5, 6, and 7.

 \begin{thm}{Exercise} Show that

 \begin{enumerate}[(a)] \item In the decomposition of $K_8$ above, the left graph contains no triangle, and the right graph contains no $K_4$. \item In the decomposition of $K_{17}$, neither graph contains any $K_4$. \end{enumerate} \end{thm}